FISHERDAY/getyourip/README.md

 Returns a `<string>` with your private IPv4 address.

+### getPublicIp()

+Returns a Promise<string> with your public IPv4 address.

 ## About
-Module uses `os.networkInterfaces()` method from built-in Node.js module `os` which returns an object containing network interfaces that have been assigned a network address.
+Module uses `os.networkInterfaces()` method from built-in Node.js module `os` to get local ip.
+It returns an object containing network interfaces that have been assigned a network address.
 Than it gets the local IP address by checking `.family` and `.internal` properties.
+To get public ip module uses `http.get(url[, options][, callback])` method from built-in Node.js module `http` which sends a request to `api.ipify.org`.